Nagasaki45/leverstone.me/content/Blog/continuous-integration-and-delivery-with-travis-ci-and-codeship.rst

 AFAIK, travis is the natural CI choice for python developers, and for good reasons:

--  It’s the easiest to configure and use.
+-  It's the easiest to configure and use.
 -  Configuration is kept in the git repo, using a YAML file.
 Therefore, it is version controlled, which is always a good thing.
 -  It will run your tests against a set of python versions, each one in